 2.3.
 Determining Jira IDs using the GUI

 As an alternative to executing scripts, you can also read out the IDs via the Jira GUI, but for this you need to log in to Jira with an administrator account.
 Atlassian, the manufacturer of Jira, has described this procedure using the example of the Project ID in its own instructions.

-The IDs of the other fields and types of issues can be read by editing the respective element in the Jira Admin interface.
+The IDs of the other fields and types of issues can be read by editing the respective element in the Jira Administrator GUI.
 The ID is then usually the last value in your browser’s address bar.

 3. Configuring Checkmk

 You have already learned how to set up Checkmk notifications in general in the article about notifications.
 To use now Jira notifications, select the notification method JIRA (Enterprise only):